FitzwilliamMuseum/chrg-hayley-letters/_news/Hayley2020-reflections.md

 #### Some themes

 Obviously, in two half day sessions, we could only scratch the surface of all the aspects of Hayley’s life, work and circle.
-In particular, missed a focus on Hayley’s work with, and support for, women writers, which we would have included had not two presenters needed to withdraw for Covid-related reasons.
+In particular, we missed a focus on Hayley’s work with, and support for, women writers, which we would have included had not two presenters needed to withdraw for Covid-related reasons.
 However, that did emerge in discussion, as did the following themes, amongst others:

 * Patronage: from exploring the extent to which Hayley acted as a patron, to asking what counts as patronage and interrogating the relationship between patronage and commerce?
 * Hayley’s relationships with artists: how did issues of class play out in these?
 And exactly *how* annoying could he be?